blazeclan-akeshpatil/aws-iam-identity-center-ops-automation/readme.md

 python local_handler.py
 ```

-This program print all the actions performed during execution, and you can expect logs like below
+This program prints all the actions performed during execution, and you can expect logs like below

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/2dlm6do3gut6ytfpmjtn.png)